Peter Pan (2003 film): Casting

 Contrary to the traditional stage casting, the film featured a young boy in the title role.
 In July 2002, at age 13, Jeremy Sumpter was selected for the role of Peter Pan.
 Since the first stage production of the story, the title role has usually been played by a woman, a tradition followed in the first film adaptation.
 Two subsequent animated adaptations have featured a male voice actor as Peter Pan, and a Soviet live-action film adaptation for television cast a boy to play the role.
 This film was the first live-action theatrical release with a boy playing the part.
 The casting of a single actor to play both George Darling and Captain Hook follows a tradition also begun in the first staging of the play.
 Jason Isaacs was selected for the part.

 Brie Larson and Emma Roberts auditioned for Wendy Darling.

 Filming

 Sumpter did nearly all of his stunts for the film himself.
 To prepare, he says he practiced sword fighting as much as five hours a day, as well as training in gymnastics and lifting weights.
 Isaacs trained for sword fighting as well.
-Principal photography began on 17 September 2002 and concluded on 5 May 2003, taking place entirely inside sound stages on Australia's Gold Coast, Queensland.
+Principal photography began on 17 September 2002 and concluded on 5 May 2003, taking place entirely inside sound stages at Village Roadshow Studios on Australia's Gold Coast, Queensland.
 According to Fisher, the decision to shoot in Australia was based on the low value of the Australian dollar at that time.

 Hogan had originally planned on filming in a variety of locations such as Tahiti, New Zealand, and London but abandoned this idea after scouting some of the locations.

 Filming on sound stages did help "retain some of the theatricality of the original play", something which Hogan thought was important.